-The Woodbridge Park Association invites you to come and explore the beautiful public parks in the Town of Woodbridge.
+The Woodbridge Park Association invites you to come and explore our beautiful public parks in the Town of Woodbridge.
 Please use this website to find fun trails for hiking, learn who we are and what we do, understand our history and our plans for the future.
-Check out our ‘Events‘ link and join us on future hikes.
 Volunteers are always welcome, and students, we have community service hours for you!
 You’ll be amazed at the beauty that lies nestled in the heart of our Town!
 Join us . . .

 The Woodbridge Park Association (WPA) has a long and rich history.
 Mr. Newton Herbert Street is the founder of our most popular park, the Alice Newton Street Memorial Park.
 Mr. Street was a man ahead of his time – he had the foresight to understand the value in protecting open space.
 In November of 1928, he generously donated 82 acres in memory of his mother, Alice Newton Street, thus founding the Alice Newton Street Memorial Park.
 The Woodbridge Park Association was incorporated in 1928, making the WPA one of the three oldest not-for-profit land trusts in the state of Connecticut!
 We have been entrusted with the care and protection of this park, and others, in the Town of Woodbridge.